yklee1308/deep_learning_computer_vision/classification/README.md

-# Deep Learning for Classfication
+# Deep Learning for Classification
 ## Introduction
 This project is a deep-learning framework for image classification made by Youngkeun Lee.